JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 This time we want to give a special shootout to all the first time contributors at JabRef!
 We hope you had a positive experience so far and continue your contribution!

+In addtion, we want to thank all donators for their generous donations which enables us to continue working on JabRef!

 We thank the following external contributors who contributed code to JabRef releases v5.14 and v5.15.